Perioperative Clinical Nurse II

 $5 Red Sox Tickets

-Department Description: The East Campus OR cares for patients undergoing GYN, Gen Surg, Urology, Oncology, General Orthopedics and sports medicine, ophthalmology, robotics, ENT and plastic surgery procedures.
+Department Description: The East Campus has 20 OR’s and cares for patients undergoing Gynecology, General, Urology, Robotics, Oncology, Orthopedics (Joint Replacements, Sports medicine, and Oncology), Ophthalmology, ENT, Plastic, and Interventional Pulmonology surgical procedures.

-The unit is staffed Monday through Friday 7:00 am - 9:30 pm with on-call coverage provided on the off shift, weekends and holidays.
-Staff work 8 and 10 hour shifts.
+The unit is staffed Monday through Friday day and evening hours with on-call coverage provided on nights, weekends and holidays.
+Staff work 8, 10, and 12 hour shifts.

 As part of an unprecedented organizational initiative, Beth Israel Deaconess Medical Center is now offering up to a $3,000 sign on bonus for OR East RNs.
 Nurses must be licensed with at least one year of perioperative nursing experience in the areas mentioned for OR East.